yenbinl/neptune/README.md

-This project is to create a high-frequency trading engine.
+This project is to create a high-frequency audo td engine.